evelynfoy/southern-cross-equestrian-center/README.md

     The images were reduced in size and looked sharp and clear and not distorted.
 16) I checked the social media icons in the footer and noticed that one icon was appearing below the others.
     I returned to the code and changed the css to reduce the space in between the icons for small screens.
-17) I clicked each socila media icon and confirmed that all were working.
+17) I clicked each social media icon and confirmed that all were working.

 I then tested the site on a tablet and confirmed that it displayed as exected.
 I then tested it on a desktop and confirmed that it displayed there correctly also.